Skip to main content

 // Get a reference to the child NFT Provider and assign to the transaction scope variable

-let cap: Capability = account.getCapability(
+let cap = account.getCapability(

 ) ?? panic("Cannot access NonFungibleToken.Provider from this child account")